Share this Article

 Robinson recently worked on a contract where the vendor added a provision that let them change their percentage of the collections if their compensation fell below a certain threshold.
 But you want to avoid that kind of language.
 "I think it gives too much control to the vendor rather than the board," she says.

-9. Protect against your contract getting passed on to another vendor without your OK
+9) Protect against your contract getting passed on to another vendor with your OK

 "You want to try to get a provision that they won’t be able to assign the contract without your permission if they sell their business to another company," says Greenspun.